grpansare/SacredStore/README.md

     cd SacredStore
     ```

-2.  **Backend Setup:**
+2.  **Backend Setup (Spring Boot):**
     ```bash
     cd backend
-    npm install # or pip install -r requirements.txt, bundle install, composer install
+    # If using Maven:
+    mvn clean install
+    # If using Gradle:
+    # gradle build
-    # Configure your database connection in a .env file or configuration file
+    # Configure your database connection in src/main/resources/application.properties or application.yml
-    # Run database migrations if applicable
+    # For example:
+    # spring.datasource.url=jdbc:mysql://localhost:3306/sacredstore_db
+    # spring.datasource.username=your_mysql_username
+    # spring.datasource.password=your_mysql_password
-    # Start the backend server
+    # Run the Spring Boot application
-    npm start # or python manage.py runserver, rails s, php artisan serve
+    mvn spring-boot:run
+    # Or from your IDE (e.g., IntelliJ IDEA, Eclipse) run the main application class
     ```

-3.  **Frontend Setup:**
+3.  **Frontend Setup (React.js):**
     ```bash
     cd frontend
-    npm install # or yarn install
+    npm install
-    # Configure API endpoint for backend in .env file or configuration file
+    # Configure the API endpoint for your backend in a .env file (e.g., .env.development)
-    # Start the frontend development server
+    # Example: REACT_APP_API_URL=http://localhost:8080/api
-    npm start # or yarn start
+    npm start
     ```

 ### Configuration

-* **Razorpay API Keys:** Obtain your API keys from the [Razorpay Dashboard](https://dashboard.razorpay.com/).
-You will need to set these in your backend environment variables or configuration files.
+* **Razorpay API Keys:** Obtain your API keys (Key ID and Key Secret) from the [Razorpay Dashboard](https://dashboard.razorpay.com/).
+You will need to set these in your **Spring Boot backend's configuration** (e.g., `application.properties` or environment variables).
-* **Database Configuration:** Update the database connection settings in your backend.
+* **Database Configuration:** Update the MySQL database connection settings in your Spring Boot `application.properties` or `application.yml` file.
+Remember to create the database (`sacredstore_db` or your chosen name) in MySQL beforehand.

 ---